celinval/snapcrab/docs/src/architecture.md

 - Handle mixed compilation scenarios (compiled deps + interpreted target)

 This approach will allow SnapCrab to leverage the existing Rust ecosystem while providing fast execution for the code under development.

+## Memory Tracking and Safety

+The main goal of the interpreter architecture is speed.
+With that in mind, UB (Undefined Behavior) checking is limited and done in a best effort approach, mostly to avoid the interpreter execution from triggering UB.

+Memory access is tracked by recording allocated memory regions with their addresses and sizes.
+However, there's no provenance or ownership tracking - the system focuses on bounds checking rather than Rust's ownership semantics.
+All allocated memories are initialized to zero to avoid reading uninitialized memory.
+Each stack frame is tracked as a single allocation containing all local variables in a contiguous byte array.

+This approach prioritizes execution speed while providing basic memory safety guarantees.
+To check for UB, we recommend using [MIRI](https://github.com/rust-lang/miri/).